lliendo/Radar/docs/plugins-development.rst

     this method's purpose is to gracefully release any resources that you might have acquired during the life of the plugin.

-    We have only one method remaining : on_check_reply().
+    We have only one remaining method: on_check_reply().
 Yes, this is where the action takes place and is your entry point to perform any useful work.
-    For every reply that Radar server receives you'll get :
+    For every reply that the Radar server receives you'll get :

         * address : The ip address of the Radar client that sent the check reply.
           This is a string value